Everton 0-1 Aston Villa - Ferguson reaction

 - Published

-Everton caretaker boss Duncan Ferguson to BBC Sport: "We are really dissapointed with the result, the first half we didn't quite turn up.
+Everton caretaker boss Duncan Ferguson on Match of the Day: "We are really disappointed with the result, the first half we didn't quite turn up.
 The second half we gave everything but couldn't quite stick one in the net."

 "There was nothing in the game really, second half we were much better and should have stuck one of the chances in."